ixa-ehu/ixa-pipe-pos/README.md

   evaluation.
 This parameter tells the trainer to find the best number of iterations for MAXENT training on a development set.
 Then that iteration number will be used to train the final model.
 In a very experimental state.

-**Example**:
++ autoDict: automatically generate tag dictionary from training data
++ dictPath: use an already existing tag dictionary to train **Example**:

 ````shell